Out of the Hospitals: LPN Career Projections

 Angie, the nurse quoted at the beginning of this article, is now the manager of a long term care center in Eldorado Springs, Colorado.
 She graduated from the online LPN to BSN degree program, and then went on to earn a MSN in Nursing Management.
 She went on to tell me that she gets a "special satisfaction" in her new position by being able to hire "lots and lots of LPNs".

-Long Term Care Facilities: The number of elderly people will grow in the decades to come, and there will be an increased need for long-term care.
+Long Term Care Facilities: The number of elderly people will grow in the decades to come, and there is likelihood for an increased need for long-term care.
 Nursing care facilities also serve as an in-between stage for patients who have been discharged from hospitals but are not yet well enough to head home.
-LPNs will be in demand to provide care for these patients.
+LPNs will likely be required to provide care for these patients.

 Home Health Care Services: Again, because of the growing number of elderly people, home health care is becoming more popular and will continue to do so.
 Older people are more likely to have functional disabilities that require constant supervision yet are not serious enough to preclude them from living in their own homes.
 Moreover, technological advances now make it possible to use complex treatments in the home at an increasingly affordable cost to the consumer.

 Other Health Care Settings: What if you don't want to work in either of those settings?
-Don't worry; although you may find it trickier to score a hospital job as an LPN, you still have other options.
+Don't worry; although you may find it trickier to score as an LPN in a hospital, you still have other options.
 Many procedures that used to be performed only in hospitals are now being done in physiciansâ€™ offices and in outpatient care centers.
 Just as in home health care, technology advances have much to do with this shift.
 Since LPNs often care for patients who undergo such procedures, employment of LPNs is expected to grow faster than average in ambulatory surgical centers, emergency medical centers, and other non-hospital settings.

 The Bottom Line: If you're a new LPN, be aware that hospital jobs might be scarcer.
 Keep an open mind and explore the diverse possibilities in other health care settings.
 If your heart is set on working in a hospital, consider pursuing your RN degree online while you work in another setting.
 This will give you the chance to gain valuable real-world experience, earn an income, and pursue your long term goal without missing a beat.